qin-andy/cse154-cp4-planner/APIDOC.md

-# *FILL IN NAME* API Documentation
+# Persistent Planner API Documentation
-*Fill in a short description here about the API's purpose.*
+Interact with the persistent planner by adding or removing tasks, which reads and writes the local file accordingly.

 ## Get full planner object
 **Request Format:** /planner